rust-lang/rust-forge/src/policies/llm-usage.md

 Instead, it's to collect information about *whether this experiment is working*:
 Are people doing interesting and useful things with LLMs?
 Are they learning?
 Are they making repeat contributions?

+This new channel will have higher-than-normal standards for what counts as on-topic.
+For example, the following are on-topic:
+- Whether a PR meets the criteria for the experiment exception
+- Whether a PR follows the policy in general

+And the following are off-topic:
+- Technical and design discussions.
+These should be posted directly on the PR or in a public Zulip channel.
+- Discussions about effort, communication style, or intent
+- General discussions about the LLM policy
 ## Appendix
 ### Motivation and guiding principles